Cirius1792/hs-service-template/README.md

 The generated project contains everything needed to go from Git push to running container — including validation, deployment, and documentation.

-> **Note:** This template assumes an existing homelab infrastructure with Docker Compose, an external reverse proxy (SWAG/nginx), and Portainer.
+> **Note:** This template assumes an existing infrastructure with Docker Compose, an external reverse proxy (SWAG/nginx), and Portainer.
 It does not set up SWAG itself — it deploys *config files* to those services remotely via SSH.

 ---